JackMaguire/FancySlideShow/README.md

 #### Right Arrow Key + Shift (optional) ####

-The exact symmetric opposite of the left arrow key
+The exact symmetric opposite of the left arrow key.
+In general, this key means "go forward".

 <a name="fs"/>